 8. Start the wedding reception dancing earlier.

 If you have a party crowd, why not tailor to them by giving them extra time to dance?
-Get a lot of the group dancing out of the way earlier so they can work up an appetite when the meal is finally ready.
+Get the group dancing out of the way earlier so they can work up an appetite when the meal is finally ready.

 Save our ways to entertain guests after the ceremony.

-There are so many ways to fill an awkward gap of time between the wedding and the reception.
+There are so many ways to fill the awkward gap of time between the wedding and the reception.
 You can easily fill that time with these easy ideas without an issue.